7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Related Post: How Car Air Conditioner Works

-What Is The Air Conditioning System In A Car
+What is the Air Conditioning System in a Car

 Car Shuts OFF When AC Is Turned ON